Achievable logoAchievable logo

 y=(x+2)2−3

-Find the equation from a graph—absolute value
+Find the equation from a graph - absolute value

-Following a similar manner as above, we will find the equation associated with the following absolute value graph:
+Using the same approach, we will find the equation associated with the following absolute value graph:

 Graph of absolute value equation in a h k form